ethan-berman/student-alcohol/bella/index.md

 Here is a line graph visualization for alcohol, total per capita(15+) consumption by European country from 2000 to 2018.
 {% include_relative Visualization/europe.html %}

-We can know that the range of alcohol consumption in Europe is pretty large.
-Like Norway, iceland, and Sweden has lower alcohol consuption, which mathches with the reseach I did.
+From 2000 to 2018, alcohol purchases in Europe experienced growth and decline.
+2007 became a turning point.
+From 2005 to 2006, alcohol consumption increased rapidly.
+Later, in the year from 2008 to 2009, it experienced a rapid decline.
+Although alcohol consumption levels have been declining, Europe remains the region with the highest proportion of drinkers in the world
+And everyone consumes the highest amount of alcohol.
+As well as lcohol is still the most dangerous an important risk factor for poor health and premature death.
+Alcohol is The third risk factor for poor health more important than high cholesterol and overweight.

-### Time series of Eruopean regrion alcohol consumption
+### Eruopean regrion alcohol consumption over time

 The time series line graph shows the alcohol consumption changes over time.
 {% include_relative Visualization/time.html %}